TLe2023/DirectMarketing/README.md

 The above confusion matrix can be interpreted as follows:

-- In the test set, there are 589 positive or “subscribed” observations and the model correctly predicted 364 instances but missed 225 positive instances.
+- In the test set, there are 589 positive or “subscribed” observations and the model correctly predicted 363 instances but missed 226 positive instances.

-- Of 2,430 negative instances, it correctly classified 1,412 observations and incorrectly classified 1,018 observations.
+- Of 2,430 negative instances, it correctly classified 1,473 observations and incorrectly classified 957 observations.

 The scores are summarized in the classification report below:

 ![fig17](images/classification_report.png)

-**Visualize the tree**
+#### **Visualize the tree**

 Decision Trees model allows us to visualize the decision tree to know exactly what happened inside the model and how the model made predictions.
-A Decision Trees diagram can be used as a flow chart to predict with input data or features.
+A Decision Tree diagram can be used as a flow chart to predict with input data or features.
 Starting at the root note, we follow the decision path and pass through interior nodes to arrive at a leaf note for the prediction.
 The tree is visualized below.

 ![fig18](images/tree.png)

-The tree shows at each step or each note which question was asked or which rule was used and how the answer would lead to the next step or node.
+The tree shows at each step or each node which question was asked or which rule was used and how the answer would lead to the next step or node.
 The color of the boxes presents the class purity at the node: blue stands for ‘subscribed’ and orange represents ‘not subscribed’.
 The darker the color, the more pure the class is at that node.

-Each box or each node provide useful information.
+Each box or each node provides useful information.
 For example, at the root node or the top box, the algorithm tried all the possibilies to split and determined that the split with "default_no <=0.5" gives the lowest Gini impurity.
 Gini impurity is 0.5 because the number of "not subscribed" samples and "subcribed" samples are the same.
 In addition,

 - There are 12,072 observations (‘samples=12,072’)
 - 'value = [6036.0, 6036.0]'' provides the repartition of these observersations between two possible classes.
 In this case, the numbers are the same: 6,036.
-In other nodes, the numbers in the ''value" array are float numbers (in stead of integer) because we asked the algorithm to adjust the calculation to account for the class imbalance
+In other nodes, the numbers in the ''value" array are float numbers (in stead of an integer) because the algorithm was asked to adjust the calculation to account for the class imbalance during the hyper-parameter tuning
 - ‘class = not subscribed’.
 This is the class predicted by the Decision Tree at the root node.

 The split is also illustrated in the decision boundary below: